-Formal letters include your contact information, the recipients contact information, the date, a salutation, the body paragraph(s), and the closing.
-It's an important part of your job-search strategy and should be constructed in a way that shows you considered the craft and style of your job-hunting portfolio.
+Formal letters include your contact information, the recipient's contact information, the date, a salutation, the body paragraph(s), and the closing.
+Formal letters are an important part of your job-search strategy, and it should be constructed in a way that shows you considered the craft and style of your job-hunting portfolio.

 How to Format A Cover Letter:

 (The numbers in the document above match the sections below)

 In the contact info you want to include your name, address, city, state, zip code, phone number, and email address.
 Even though much of this information has been stated multiple times, you want it to be in one place and visible to whomever is reading your document.
 To keep a professional cover letter format, the contact information must be at the top, but can be aligned left, right, or centered - depending on how you want your cover letter to look.

 2. Employer Contact Information

 If you have your employer's contact info, put it here, and you can find most of what you need on Google or the company’s website.
 The employer’s contact info list includes their name, title, company name, address, city, state, and zip code.
 Do everything you can to find the specific hiring manager's information.
 A good place to search is LinkedIn.com.

 Even if you are sending the document over email, this is the formal way to address the reader and will show that you care enough to follow guidelines.